CiscoDevNet/WASTC2024-vFDW/3-Wednesday/Intro-to-Terraform/README.md

 ### **Introduction**:

-The goal of this lab is to use Terraform to manage local files, which will help you understand the basics of infrastructure as code without the need for cloud providers.
+Welcome to our "Intro to Terraform" session!
+Today, we're going to explore the powerful world of Infrastructure as Code (IaC) using Terraform, a tool that allows us to define and manage infrastructure with simple, declarative code.
+Whether you're a network engineer or an IT educator, you'll discover how Terraform can streamline your workflows and ensure consistency across environments.
+Get ready to dive into a hands-on lab that will give you a taste of Terraform's capabilities without the need for any cloud providers.
+Let's embark on this journey to automate and innovate the way we handle our infrastructure!

 <br>